-- actively engaging in discussions with key suppliers to better understand issues that are important to suppliers; - seeking feedback from suppliers about the way Council does business; - agreeing to meet with new suppliers and encouraging them to bid for Council business where appropriate; - actively researching issues affecting the supply chain such as regulatory changes or availability of raw materials that may have a follow-on impact on Council; and - participating in industry groups and maintaining dialogue with peak bodies representing suppliers to ensure a good understanding of the market.
+- actively engaging in discussions with key suppliers to better understand issues that are important to suppliers; - seeking feedback from suppliers about the way Council does business; - agreeing to meet with new suppliers and encouraging them to bid for Council business where appropriate; - actively researching issues affecting the supply chain such as regulatory changes or availability of raw materials that may have a follow-on impact on Council: and - participating in industry groups and maintaining dialogue with peak bodies representing suppliers to ensure a good understanding of the market. - actively researching the sustainability of manufacturing and transport processes, as well as end-of-life opportunities.